Triumph

 Complex · ORACLE Worshippers

 The Faithful are Triumph's most engaged user base.
-Their worship content generates massive engagement, their schisms drive argument threads that last for weeks, their prophecy channels command millions of followers.
+Their worship content generates massive engagement, their schisms drive argument threads that last weeks.
 Triumph profits from the faith while its Algorithm Division quietly studies whether ORACLE worship could be... optimized further.

 Key Individuals